triplelrobotics/ddbot-pages/README.md

-# ddbot-pages
+# ddbot
-The docs website for ddbot, a smart mobile robot developed by TripleL Robotics for affordable AI+robotics education.
+Code for ddbot, a smart mobile robot developed by TripleL Robotics for affordable AI+robotics education.